framester/working-group/README.md

 Welcome to the GitHub repository of the Framester Working Group.
 The aim of this repository is to collect, discuss, schedule, monitor and address issues related to the Framester dataset.

+## Terminology

+Framester is a *dataset* collecting and linking several linguistic heterogeneous resources.

 ## Issues

 Issues are classified into:
 - **Documentation**.
 This class collects all the issues related to documentation.
 For example, the documentation, such as schema description or query examples, of a specific portion of the dataset is missing.
 - **Licensing**.
 This class collects all the issues related to licensing problems.
-For exmaple, it is not clear under which a certain portion of the dataset is distributed.
+For example, it is not clear under which a certain portion of the dataset is distributed.
 - **Bug**.
 This class collects all the issues collected to bugs.
-For example, typos, dataset engineering (e.g. a resource has been wrongly transfored and imported), software problems (e.g. dereferencer not working properly)
+For example, typos, dataset engineering (e.g. a resource has been wrongly transformed and imported), software problems (e.g. dereferencer not working properly)
 - **Missing links**.
 This class collects all the issues related to internal linking.
 For example, a Framester resource is supposed to be linked to another but is not.
 - **Software**.
 This class collects all the issues related to the need of a sofware tools for engineering, linking, validating, debugging and analysing Framester resources.
 - **General**.
-This class collets the issues related to the discussion of general strategies for structuring Framester (e.g. conventions for minting URIs, provenance information, named graph architecute and metadata).
+This class collects the issues related to the discussion of general strategies for structuring Framester (e.g. conventions for minting URIs, provenance information, named graph architecture and metadata).
 - **Enhancements**.
 This class collects all the requests to integrate new resources.

 ### Labelling issues

-Beside labelling issues with their class is required to classify the issue according to Framester resource it relates to.
+Besides labelling issues with their class it is required to indicate according to the Framester resource the issue relates to.
 The reosurces are:

 - fschema
 - fdata (materilisation of the framester schema)